Mercedes starts own used-autos site in Germany

 It’s fresh competition for Germany’s big auto sites: at next week’s international auto show in Frankfurt, Mercedes-Benz will officially launch a used-autos platform that allows buyers to order from dealers, according to a report on Kfz-Betrieb (in German).
+(This was later confirmed by Mercedes-Benz.)
 The online store soft-launched in June.

 Before then, buyers could search the Mercedes site for used autos and see offers from dealers in their area, but had to contact dealers directly to purchase.

 “The brand is increasingly relying on digitalization in its sales formats.
 The goal is to address new target groups and at the same time ensure that customers remain loyal to the brand,” Meri Todorovic, a spokesperson for Mercedes-Benz, told the AIM Group.